Enrolments

 • children who are at least 4 years old on or before 31 July in that preschool year and not enrolled or registered at a school

-• children who are at least 3 years old before 31 July in that preschool year and are – children from low income families – children from First Nations Families
+• children who are at least 3 years old before 31 July in that preschool year

-• -children with a disability and/or additional needs
+• children with a disability and/or additional needs

 • children with english language needs